Towards human-level performance on automatic pose estimation of infant spontaneous movements: Discussion

 \section{Discussion}

-The main objective of the study was to obtain computationally efficient markerless infant motion tracking with a level of precision approaching that of human expert annotations.
-A comparative analysis has showed that precision levels comparable to human expert performance can be achieved, by utilizing contemporary ConvNets for HPE together with an extensive infant video database.
-This is reflected by $PCK@Human^{95}$ of the top-performing ConvNets approaching human-level accuracy, whereas the commonly applied OpenPose network does not reach similar level of precision.
+The main objective of the study was to obtain computationally efficient markerless infant pose estimation with a level of localization performance approaching that of human expert annotations.
+A comparative analysis has showed that performance levels comparable to human expert performance can be achieved, by utilizing contemporary ConvNets for HPE together with an extensive infant video database.
+This is reflected by $PCK_{h}@Human^{0.95}$ of the top-performing ConvNets approaching human-level performance, whereas the commonly applied OpenPose network does not reach similar level of localization performance.